 Once my photos are captured, it’s time to finish them on my phone or computer.
 If I’m traveling and/or want to share right from the field, I’ll simply process images on my iPhone.
 For more complex edits or focus stacking, I’ll sit down at the computer.

 This is where the most of my photo finishing happens.
-I’ll modify composition, tweak color, push shadows and highlights, address noise, etc. While I use LR Mobile for the majority of my images, I use the desktop version a fair amount as well.Get Lightroom
+I’ll modify composition, tweak color, push shadows and highlights, address noise, etc. It's awesome to seamlessly bounce between the traditional desktop solution and what has become a robust mobile solution.Get Lightroom

 I’ve been a (very) frequent Photoshop user for over twenty years.
 I’m probably more comfortable in PS than in any other program.
 Even so, I prefer to process in Lightroom.
 Typically, I only go into PS for very specific retouching or manual stacking.Get Photoshop